 Now, draw lines between rooms in such a way so that you can readily tell in which direction you must travel in order to enter the next room.
-If you decide to include "up" and "down," as additional directions the adventurer can travel, draw boxes using colored pencils to help you identify such directions (for example, blue boxes for "up" and red ones for "down").
+If you decide to include "up" and "down," as additional directions the adventurer can travel, draw boxes using colored pencils to help you identify such directions (for example, blue boxes for "up" an "down").